 Of interest here is the note about Fred Astaire’s recent retirement.
 It took a call from MGM and the prospect of working with Judy Garland a year later to lure him out of his very short “retirement.”
 See below.

-December 15, 1947: Judy a year after the blurb above was printed, columnist Sheilah Graham noted Fred Astaire’s return to films to replace Gene Kelly in Easter Parade.
+December 15, 1947: Just a year after the blurb above was printed, columnist Sheilah Graham noted Fred Astaire’s return to films to replace Gene Kelly in Easter Parade.
 Graham also notes that Judy would probably follow that film with The Belle of New York.
 That was a title that producer Arthur Freed had wanted to make for quite some time.
 He finally made it, in 1952 after Judy had left the studio, with Astaire co-starring with Vera-Ellen.

 Check out The Judy Room’s “Films That Got Away” pages for info about all of the film projects Judy was considered for and those that she was unable to complete.